 Upon entering the Shark Valley Visitor Centre, there is a small area of educational displays about the Everglades National Park.
 Rangers are also available to answer any questions that you have about the area.

 As indicated above, you have three choices to explore this area: by bike, tram tour or on foot.
 The visitor centre hires bikes for $9 per hour.
 It takes approximately 2-3 hours to complete the 15 mile round trip journey by bike.
 Alternatively, if you like a bit of comfort & information as you enjoy the scenery, the tram tour is a good option & costs $24 USD pp, running daily until around 4pm.

 We chose to walk the pathway leisurely & explore the surroundings by foot.
-We spent about 3 hours in the National Park and completed about 6 miles of the 15 mile main trail.
+We spent about 3 hours on our first trip to Shark Valley Visitor Center and completed about 6 miles of the 15 mile main trail.
 This was an adequate amount of time to get a good feel for the Everglades.
 It was an extremely hot day when we visited so I would highly recommend bringing along with you a big hat, sunscreen & an umbrella to protect yourself if you don’t want to get extremely sunburnt as there is little to no protection from the elements!
 The other thing that I would recommend is bringing some Mosquito bracelets & Mosquito spray as the Everglades is well known for its mosquitoes.

 We completed the Bobcat Boardwalk first and intended to also complete the Otter Cave trail but unfortunately it was flooded and inaccessible when we visited.
 During this journey we spotted many different species of birds, 2 snakes and 1 alligator.
 You need a good eye to spot the wildlife as they are camouflaged very well!

 Make sure to check out these incredible Everglades hikes (well, some are more like easy strolls – so no problem there)!